Arclinux99/chatgpt-promt/README.md

 Awesome — I’m glad you liked the result!
 If you want to **consistently get high-quality YouTube transcripts rewritten like that**, here's exactly what you can use as your **go-to prompt** for ChatGPT.
+''''
+Got it — thanks for the clarification!
+You now want the YouTube transcript rewritten fully in English, maintaining:
+•	A faceless narrator tone (no personal references)
+•	Clear, flowing storytelling
+•	Expanded points that encourage reflection and awareness
+•	A polished, natural English style (not too formal, not robotic)
+•	No Indonesian or regional tone (Jakarta/Javanese) — strictly English Here is the refined English version of your transcript based on those rules:

 ---